Logo

 Quick answers to the questions parents ask most about 11+ reading comprehension.

 The 11+ reading comprehension paper is the part of the English exam that tests how well your child can read, understand and respond to an unseen passage.
 Children are typically given a passage of fiction, non-fiction or poetry and answer a mix of multiple-choice and short-written questions.
-Skills tested include literal retrieval, inference, vocabulary in context, author's purpose, figurative language, text structure, prediction and comparing texts.
+Skills tested include literal retrieval, inference, vocabulary in context, summarising, prediction, text structure, word choice and figurative language, and comparing texts.
 Most UK 11+ boards — GL Assessment, ISEB Common Pre-Test, CSSE, FSCE, Kent and the London 11+ Consortium — all include a comprehension component.

 Examiners test eight distinct reading skills, all of which appear on 11+ comprehension papers: literal retrieval, inference with evidence (usually the most heavily weighted), vocabulary in context, summarising, prediction, text structure, word choice and figurative language, and comparing texts.
 Prep4All's Skill Clinics on the Comprehension Hub are organised around these eight skills — one clinic each, with five short lessons and a diagnostic.

 Every major UK 11+ board tests reading comprehension.
 GL Assessment uses ~50-minute multiple-choice papers based on a single passage of ~500 words.
 ISEB Common Pre-Test (~40 minutes English) is online and adaptive, using several short passages.
 CSSE (Essex) uses 60-minute papers with substantial passages — often from literary classics like Dickens or the Brontës — and requires extended written answers.
 FSCE delivers instructions by audio and is pegged to the Year 5 curriculum.
 The Kent Test uses GL-style multiple-choice.
-The London 11+ Consortium uses an adaptive comprehension on a bespoke commissioned fiction passage.
+The London 11+ Consortium uses a fixed-form (non-adaptive) comprehension on a single bespoke fiction passage — the same questions for every candidate, with content rotating across exam days.

 Most 11+ comprehension papers run between 40 and 60 minutes.
 GL Assessment English is around 50 minutes with approximately 50 multiple-choice questions (comprehension is the largest section).
 CSSE English is longer, often 60 minutes plus a separate creative writing time.
 CEM-style legacy practice runs 45–50 minutes.
 ISEB Common Pre-Test English is computer-adaptive and shorter at around 40 minutes.
 The London 11+ Consortium English section is approximately 20 minutes on a single fiction passage.